 As the UK’s largest industrial cluster, the Humber is responsible for producing 12.4 million tonnes of carbon dioxide (CO2) emissions per year.
 This means it can play a crucial part in helping the UK to transition to a low-carbon economy and reach its ambitions around net zero by 2050.

 The Humber Low Carbon Pipelines project forms the backbone of the Zero Carbon Humber vision to become the UK’s first net zero carbon cluster by 2040.
-Our proposed project aims to deliver a new onshore network of pipelines to transport the captured carbon emissions from the region’s industrial emitters for safe storage in the North Sea, and enable industries to fuel-switch from fossil fuels to low-carbon hydrogen.
+Our proposed project aims to deliver new onshore pipeline infrastructure to transport the captured carbon emissions from the region’s industrial emitters for safe storage in the North Sea, and enable industries to fuel-switch from fossil fuels to low-carbon hydrogen.

 In October 2021, the East Coast Cluster, which comprises Zero Carbon Humber and Net Zero Teesside, was named by the Government as one of the UK’s first carbon capture, usage and storage (CCUS) clusters for mid-2020 deployment.
 The development of CCUS and low-carbon hydrogen technologies can help to decarbonise UK's major industrial powerhouse.
 By accelerating the green transformation in the Humber, we can future proof our businesses, secure long-term jobs and attract inward investment.